KevinWMatthews/c-led_controller/README_unit_tests.md

 ## CppUTest setup
-There are several methods of obtaining the CppUTest unit test framework.
+There are several methods of obtaining the [CppUTest unit test framework](http://cpputest.github.io/).
 The most flexible is to build from source and install to a local directory (not to the system).
-This allows the unit test framework itself to be cross-compiled.
+This allows the test tools themselves to be cross-compiled.
-The instructions provided are for CMake; Autotools is available.
+The instructions provided are for CMake.
+See CppUTest's documentation for Autotools instructions.

 ```bash
 cd c-led_controller